-- 1. All Beef Bucket Calf projects must be on the grounds by 8 pm on Tuesday. - Completed 4-H Beef Bucket Calf Project Record sheets must be turned in to the Beef Superintendents at the registration table before the 8:00 am deadline on Wednesday of the Fair.
-This will take place at the registration table located in the showring.
+- 1. All Beef Bucket Calf projects must be on the grounds by 8 pm on Tuesday. - Completed 4-H Beef Bucket Calf Project Record sheets must be turned into the Beef Superintendents at the registration table before the 8:00 am deadline on Wednesday of the Fair.
+This will take place at the registration table located in the show ring.
 You may find this form online at http://web.extension.illinois.edu/jsw. - 3.
 Obtain a calf born between January 1 and May 1 of the current year. - 4.
 The calf may be an orphan or newborn, male or female, purebred beef or beef cross, fed on a bucket or bottle. - 5.
 4-Hers are limited to one (1) calf only. - 6.
 Calves will be shown on a halter. - 7.
 Bucket calves will be shown only ONCE either Bucket Calf or Calf classes above (Heifer or Bull) NOT BOTH. - 8.
-The final ranking will be based on 4-Hers knowledge of the calf (50%), completed record sheets (25%), and general health and appearance of the calf (25%). - 9.
-Grooming with adhesives, etc., and clipping are prohibited.
+The final ranking will be based on 4-Her's knowledge of the calf (50%), completed record sheets (25%), and general health and appearance of the calf (25%). - 9.
+Grooming with adhesives is prohibited.
 The calf needs to be washed and cleaned - 10.
 Project calves must be bottle or bucket-fed only; they cannot still be nursing. - 11.
-Bucket calf exhibitors must know all BEEF RULES AND PROCEDURES.
+Bucket calf exhibitors must know all BEEF RULES AND PROCEDURES. - 12.
+Guardians, siblings, and the exhibitor are the only persons allowed to help with fitting during the 4-H Fair. - 13.
+ALL CALVES EXHIBITED AT THE 4-H FAIR MUST HAVE AN 840 TAG TO ENTER THE FAIRGROUNDS. - 14.
+4-H members must have their calves' 840-tag number on their animal health forms, so figure it out in ADVANCE and work with your vet.